json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 The data exposed by contexts are:

 - `Type` - the type for which a schema is being generated
-- `ReferenceCount` - the number of times this context has been used
 - `Intents` - the collection of intents that represent this type

-- `Hash` - a hash value that can be used to identify this object
+Each context also exposes an `Apply()` method that builds and returns a `JsonSchemaBuilder` with all intents applied.

+The class also exposes two static instances, `True` and `False`, which represent boolean schemas.

 `MemberGenerationContext` also defines:

-- `BasedOn` - a context on which this context builds
+- `BasedOn` - the `TypeGenerationContext` on which this member context builds
 - `Attributes` - additional attributes defined on the member
+- `NullableRef` - true when the member is declared as a nullable reference type
+- `Parameter` - the index of the generic type argument this member applies to; -1 indicates the root type

 ### Intents {#schema-schemagen-intents}